Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Abstract

 \section{Abstract}

-Vision–Language–Action (VLA) models adapt large vision–language backbones to map images and instructions to robot actions.
-However, prevailing VLA decoders either generate actions autoregressively in a fixed left-to-right order or attach continuous diffusion or flow matching heads outside the backbone, demanding specialized training and iterative sampling that hinder a unified, scalable architecture.
-We present \alias, a single-transformer policy that models discretized action chunks with discrete diffusion and is trained with the same cross-entropy objective as the VLM backbone.
-The design retains diffusion's progressive refinement paradigm while remaining natively compatible with the discrete token interface of VLMs.
-Our method achieves an adaptive decoding order that resolves easy action elements before harder ones and uses secondary re-masking to revisit uncertain predictions across refinement rounds, which improves consistency and enables robust error correction.
-This unified decoder preserves pretrained vision–language priors, supports parallel decoding, breaks the autoregressive bottleneck, and reduces the number of function evaluations. \alias achieves 96.3\% avg.~SR on LIBERO, 71.2\% visual matching on SimplerEnv–Fractal and 49.3\% overall on SimplerEnv–Bridge, improving over both autoregressive and continuous diffusion baselines.
-These findings indicate that discrete-diffusion action decoder supports precise action modeling and consistent training, laying groundwork for scaling VLA to larger models and datasets.
+Vision–Language–Action (VLA) models adapt large vision–language backbones to map images and instructions into robot actions.
+However, prevailing VLAs either generate actions autoregressively in a fixed left-to-right order with poor performance or attach separate diffusion heads outside the backbone that fragments information pathways and hinders unified, scalable architectures.
+Instead, we present \alias that discretizes action chunks and models them with discrete diffusion pattern retaining progressive refinement inside the unified transformer backbone.
+Our method achieves an adaptive decoding order that resolves high-confidence action elements before harder ones and employs secondary re-masking to revisit uncertain predictions, enabling robust error correction.
+This design preserves pretrained vision-language priors, supports parallel decoding, and improves the efficiency. \alias achieves 96.4\% avg.~success on LIBERO, 71.2\% visual matching on SimplerEnv-Fractal, and 54.2\% overall on SimplerEnv-Bridge.
+On out-of-distribution tests of LIBERO-Goal, our method exhibits only 0.8\% language degradation versus 8.0\% of parallel decoding, and 20.4\% vision degradation versus 29.0\% for continuous diffusion, demonstrating well retention of pretrained vision-language capabilities.
+We also conduct two real-robot evaluations on AgileX Cobot Magic platform to show the method's effectiveness.